fabriziocominetti/fabriziocominetti.github.io/index.md

 **Film - Rating and Duration Time** `|` [_Data Visualization_](https://elearning.unimib.it/course/info.php?id=26218#en), UniMiB (2022).

-<p style="color:#727272">In today's attention economy and society is it true that people also prefer shorter films?
-This consideration guided us in the realization of this project and allowed us to determine the following research question: do shorter films generally receive better ratings?<br />
+<p style="color:#727272">In today's attention-driven economy and society, is it true that people prefer shorter films?
+This consideration inspired the realization of this project and led to the formulation of the following research question: do shorter films generally receive better ratings?
+To address this question, we have exploited datasets sourced from IMDb and developed an interactive visualization.</p>
-We have therefore used the datasets provided by IMDb to answer the research question through an interactive visualization, utilizing the 'Bokeh' package for the final visualization.</p>

 <center><img src ="./images/projects/data-visualization.png" alt="Data Visualization - UniMiB"></center>